orbingol/NURBS-Python/docs/formats.rst

 +-------------+-------------+
 | x\ :sub:`3` | y\ :sub:`3` |
 +-------------+-------------+

+To generate a 3D B-Spline Curve, you need a list of *(x, y, z)* coordinates representing the control points polygon, where

+* `x`: value representing the x-coordinate
+* `y`: value representing the y-coordinate
+* `z`: value representing the z-coordinate

 The format of the control points file for generating 3D B-Spline curves is as follows: